New York Knicks News

 New York Knicks

-The New York Knickerbockers or Knicks as they are more commonly referred to, were founded in 1946.
-The team was one of the first eleven founding teams of the defunct Basketball Association of America (BAA).
+The New York Knickerbockers or Knicks as they are more commonly referred to were founded in 1946.
+The team was one of the 11 founding teams of the defunct Basketball Association of America (BAA).

 Along with the Boston Celtics, the Knicks are the only other founding team to still be located in their original city.
 In 1949, the BAA joined with the National Basketball League to form the National Basketball Association (NBA).

 The Knicks reached the NBA Finals in 1951, 1952, and 1953 but failed to win.
 Finally, 17 years after their last Finals appearance, the Knicks defeated the Los Angeles Lakers 4-3 to win their first championship in 1970.

 The Knicks were crowned NBA champions in 1973, too, after defeating the Lakers again – this time 4 games to 1.
 Led by Hall of Fame coach Pat Riley, the Knicks showed signs of gaining past glory with solid teams in the 1990s, but championships remained elusive.